- Destination: Amsterdam

 Through Het Twiske (19 km)

 Today you’ll take the bus to the north of Amsterdam.
 The walk starts in the town of Puremerend.
 From there you’ll immediately enter some typical Dutch polders with endless views and often beautiful skies.
 This polder brings you to Het Twiske.
 This is a nature area, where water bodies, reed lands, and open areas predominate the view.
 This is typical Dutch nature and it is a wonderful area to walk through.
 It’s almost a pity that we have to leave this area at some point.
 Through the village of Landsmeer and some more polder we walk to the Noord-Hollands Kanaal (Canal of North-Holland), which we can follow all the way back to Amsterdam Central station.
 The canal is surrounded by nature which makes it a very enjoyable walk back.
-With a free ferry you can go back to Amsterdam Central station where you take the tram back to the hotel.
+With a free ferry you can go back to Amsterdam Central station where you can make your way back to your hotel.

 The river Amstel